0mWindyBug/0mWindyBug.github.io/_posts/2024-10-30-AudioGuard.md

 ```

 ## More work to be done
+Our goal is to design a solution capable of blocking microphone access based on the process trying to access it.
 The ```IOCTL_KS_PROPERTY``` - ```KSSTATE_RUN``` IRP is sent from the audio engine, so all requests seem as if they were originated from it.
-We need to find a way to connect context back to the recording process.
-Let's take a closer look at what we have so far with our driver involved:
+We need to find a way to connect context back to the recording process, so let's take a closer look at what we have so far with our driver involved:
 <img src="{{ site.url }}{{ site.baseurl }}/images/AudioGuardFlow.png" alt="">

 In the next sections, we will explore some of the internals behind the flow of capturing microphone input in more detail, aiming to find a reliable way to trace back to the recording process.

 ## The IAudioClient COM interface
-The following is sample code for using the ```IAudioClient```interface (exported by WASAPI) to record input from a connected microphone and save it to a .wav file:
+The following is sample code for using the ```IAudioClient``` interface (exported by WASAPI) to record input from a connected microphone and save it to a .wav file:
 ```cpp
     hr = CoInitializeEx(NULL, COINIT_SPEED_OVER_MEMORY);
     EXIT_ON_ERROR(hr)